on this page

-- a participating midwife; this means you’re an eligible midwife who provides services in collaborative arrangements
+- a participating midwife - this means you’re an eligible midwife who provides services in collaborative arrangements

-- recognised as an eligible midwife.
+- recognised as an eligible midwife

-Use the Application for a Medicare provider number and/or PBS prescriber number for a midwife or nurse practitioner form if you need to apply for a provider number.
+Alternatively, you can use the Application for a Medicare provider number and/or PBS prescriber number for a midwife or nurse practitioner form if you need to apply for a provider number.